wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part8.md

 >
 > ![CICD Blueprint Architecture](/images/moving-hundreds-of-pipeline-snowflakes-part8-1.png)

-It took us minutes to create a fully functional CICD pipeline using the App-Type CI Blueprint.
-In fact it is was so painless and quick, that I repeated the exercise to verify the process.
+It took us minutes to create a fully functional CI/CD pipeline using the App-Type CI Blueprint.
+In fact, it is was so painless and quick, that I repeated the exercise to verify the process.

-I hope, that you have appreciate the simplicity, power, and prospects that the YAML templates and our app-type blueprints are bringing to the party.
+I hope that you have appreciate the simplicity, power, and prospects that the YAML templates and our app-type blueprints are bringing to the party.
+Now let us explore what we had to change since my engineering colleague [Said Akram](https://wsbctechnicalblog.github.io/pages/authors.html) published [_Part 7: Pipelines - There is more!
+Simplicity and enablement, courtesy of the app-type blueprint-based YAML pipelines_](/yaml-pipelines-part7.html).

 ## **Starter** template tweaks